Weak units, universal cells, and coherence via universality for bicategories: Introduction

 \subsubsection{Structure of the article}

-We start in Section \ref{sec:polybicat} by defining regular poly-bicategories and their sub-classes --- regular multi-bicategories, polycategories, and multicategories --- and by fixing a notation for divisible 2-cells.
-Unlike those of \cite{cockett2003morphisms}, our poly-bicategories do not come with unit 2-cells as structure; we take the opportunity to show their construction from divisible 2-cells (Proposition \ref{prop:2units}), as a warm-up to the construction of unit 1-cells from divisible 1-cells.
+We start in Section \ref{sec:polybicat} by defining regular poly-bicategories and their sub-classes --- regular multi-bicategories, polycategories, and multicategories --- and by fixing a notation for universal 2-cells.
+Unlike those of \cite{cockett2003morphisms}, our poly-bicategories do not come with unit 2-cells as structure; we take the opportunity to show their construction from universal 2-cells (Proposition \ref{prop:2units}), as a warm-up to the construction of unit 1-cells from universal 1-cells.

-In Section \ref{sec:weakunits}, we develop the elementary theory of weak units and divisible 1-cells in regular poly-bicategories.
-After introducing tensor and par divisible 1-cells, we show that they satisfy a ``two-out-of-three'' property, that is, they are closed under composition and division (Theorem \ref{thm:2outof3}).
-Moreover, dividing a divisible 1-cell by itself produces a unit, so the existence of divisible 1-cells is equivalent to the existence of units (Theorem \ref{thm:0representable}).
-In the rest of the section, we study conditions under which divisibility is equivalent to invertibility (Proposition \ref{prop:isomorphism} and \ref{prop:isoclosed}), and preservation of divisible cells by a morphism is equivalent to preservation of units.
+In Section \ref{sec:weakunits}, we develop the elementary theory of weak units and universal 1-cells in regular poly-bicategories.
+After introducing tensor and par universal 1-cells, we show that they satisfy a ``two-out-of-three'' property, that is, they are closed under composition and division (Theorem \ref{thm:2outof3}).
+Moreover, dividing a universal 1-cell by itself produces a unit, so the existence of universal 1-cells is equivalent to the existence of units (Theorem \ref{thm:0representable}).
+In the rest of the section, we study conditions under which universality is equivalent to invertibility (Proposition \ref{prop:isomorphism} and \ref{prop:isoclosed}), and preservation of universal cells by a morphism is equivalent to preservation of units.

 Section \ref{sec:coherence} begins with the important technical result that the 2-cells witnessing the unitality of unit 1-cells can be chosen in a ``coherent'' way (Theorem \ref{thm:polycoherent}).
 We use this to derive results analogous to those of \cite{hermida2000representable} (Corollary \ref{cor:equiv_bicat_rep}) and of \cite{cockett2003morphisms} (Corollary \ref{cor:equiv_linbicat_rep}) under the regularity constraint: representable regular multi-bicategories and tensor strong morphisms are equivalent to bicategories and functors, and representable regular poly-bicategories and strong morphisms are equivalent to linear bicategories and strong linear functors.
-We conclude the section with an analysis of the Chu construction for regular poly-bicategories (Example \ref{exm:chu}).
+We conclude the section with an analysis of the Chu construction for poly-bicategories (Example \ref{exm:chu}), showing that unit 1-cells cannot be constructed as ``nullary composites'', which contradicts \cite[Example 2.5(4)]{cockett2003morphisms}, but can be constructed with our methods.